tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-01-25-small-databases.md

 * The personal website of Rob Giampietro [lined and unlined](https://linedandunlined.com/) has a lovely index-view of content but defaults to a site: search in Google to handle search.
 * The [Cyberfeminism Index](https://cyberfeminismindex.com/) is an amazing collection of 828 resources, each with notes and quotes.
 Although the site has search the whole thing is a single HTML file with 100k+ lines of code.
 * Jarrett Fuller publishes a lovely collection of readings for people interested in design [readings.design](https://readings.design/) that has 251 resources but what appear to be manually created tags and no search.
+* My friend Jonah Dragan has been documenting amazing kids picture books, both popular and obscure.
+He has [over 900 archived on his Instagram](https://www.instagram.com/jonahdragan/?hl=en).
+How might this archive become, well, an archive?

 To be clear, I'm not being critical of these resources!
 I very much enjoy them all and love that they exist.
 Indie web creators will use [digital bricolage](https://tomcritchlow.com/2023/01/20/digital-bricolage/) to use whatever tools they have to build things and that's great.
 The Cyberfeminism Index even has an explict focus on long-term maintainability and lack of dependencies which is great.